openremote/documentation/docs/user-guide/rules-and-forecasting/when-then-rules.md

 The remainder of the guide assumes you are using the [Demo](https://openremote.io/demo/) where all assets and attributes have already been created and configured:

 1. Switch from the `master` realm to the `Smart city` realm in the top.
-You will see the assets we use a demo setup.
+You will see the assets used in the demo setup.
 2. Navigate to the `Rules` page, here you will find some demo rules that are running at the moment.
 We will add our own.
 3. Add a new rule:
    * Click the `+`.